SysKitTeam/docs-point/governance-and-automation/metadata-review/request-metadata-review.md

 After that, a pop-up confirms that the task has been sent and lets you know that you can **check the newly created tasks by going to the Governance screen, selecting Metadata Review, and clicking Requested Reviews**.

-The **Active tasks** screen opens, where you can see all the currently requested Metadata Review tasks.
-Here, you can **Review currently active tasks** and even resolve the task yourself.

-Navigating to the **Completed tasks section** and clicking **Metadata Review** opens the screen where you can see **all completed Metadata Review tasks**.
-Here, you can click **See Task**, and the overview screen opens where you can see what actions the owners performed when completing the Metadata Review.

 {% hint style="information" %}
 **Please note the following:**
 * Owners will receive a new task and e-mail notification.